SagevdBrand/Master-thesis/docs/Supplementary material.md

   - Development dataset when `var(Y) = 0`:
      - No models will be developed on these data.
 Performance measures over all simulation iterations will be based on complete case analysis.
-The number of instances is documented and reported per simulation condition.
+The number of instances is documented and reported per simulation scenario.
   - CV fold or bootstrap sample with `var(Y) = 0`:
      - validation will not be performed on this resampling/fold, the remaining folds/resamples will be used to calculate performance.
 The number of